How to Set up Automatic Updates on Fedora Linux

 OnCalendar=*-*-* 6:00

-Make sure you insert the snippet exactly where as is shown below.
+Make sure you insert the snippet exactly where it is shown below.
 Here, the automatic update process on your Fedora system will start between 6:00 am and 7:00 am.
-The “RandomizedDelaySec=60m” option is used as a random extra time delta to avoid all of your machines updating simultaneously.
+The “RandomizedDelaySec=60m” option adds a random extra time delta to prevent all your machines from updating simultaneously.

 Finally, to enable and start the dnf-automatic service, use the following command:

-sudo systemctl enable --now dnf-automatic.timerCode language: CSS (css)
+sudo systemctl enable --now dnf-automatic.timerCode language: Bash (bash)

 Use the following command to check the status of the automatic update process: